 While it may not give an increase in fuel efficiency if your vehicle is in good condition, it will give you a good balance between efficiency and power.
 This spark plug is on the market only since 2018, which means that it comes with the latest technologies and improvements in this field.

 2. The Best Platinum Spark Plug: Bosch 6747

 Platinum spark plugs may not be as good as iridium spark plugs, but they are far better than copper spark plugs in terms of service life and performance.
 This one, in particular, lasts three times longer than copper spark plugs due to its platinum firing pin and yttrium enhanced ground electrode as claimed by the manufacturer.

-The price of this performance beast may be on the higher side, but the quality craftsmanship associated with the brand and its longer life justifies it pretty well.
+It may be one of the most expensive spark plugs, but the quality craftsmanship associated with the brand and its longer life justifies it pretty well.
 Bosch is one of the most trusted brands for electrical goods including spark plugs, and we keep the expectations high when the product is from them.

 Coming to the features, Bosch guarantees four-year performance satisfaction which makes us feel free when buying this platinum spark plug.
-It is the best platinum spark plug, we should expect it to go a long way forward than others.
+It is one of the best platinum spark plugs, we should expect it to go a long way forward than others.

 It comes with a 360-degree continuous laser welding to fuse the platinum firing pin, and the fine wire design assures good ignitability and performance.
 If you prefer platinum spark plugs, this one is a great option.